JuanFdezc/ML/README.md

 ## Description
 This repository contains projects to understand the fundamentals of Machine Learning.

-'module_structure' is a Python module which contains different tensor operations and functions.
+'exercises' is a Python module which contains different tensor operations and functions.

 ## Table of Contents